Mohanalavala/HealthApp/Contributions/Tejaswi - Individual 2/README.md

 - we collected sample data for user entity,admin entity,exercise entity,challenges entity and updated by one of my team member.
 - In the comments posted by Dr.Badami, I have updated meetings using a new commit.
 - https://github.com/Mohanalavala/HealthApp/commit/58772a5715682056e7cfc588619b809251f4f038
+- One of the team member Added all PPT Slides to .md file and resubmitted the assignment.[Link](https://github.com/Mohanalavala/HealthApp/blob/master/Presentation.md)

 ## Meetings